 Fewer fans allowed in Superdome for remaining 2020 Saints games

-NEW ORLEANS - City officials said the New Orleans Saints must cut their current fan attendance in half for their remaining home games this season as COVID-19 cases surge in the area.
+NEW ORLEANS - City officials said the New Orleans Saints are expected to cut current fan attendance in half for their remaining home games this season as COVID-19 cases surge in the area.

-On Thursday, the city confirmed that fan attendance will be cut from 6,000 down to 3,000 for the Saints' final two games in the Superdome.
-That includes the Saints' highly anticipated Dec.
+On Thursday, the city confirmed that fan attendance will be cut down to 3,000 starting with the Saints' highly anticipated Dec.
 20 match-up with the Chiefs.
 Both are currently vying for the top playoff seed in their respective conferences.

+The team had been allowing 6,000 fans inside the Superdome and planned to increase attendance to 15,000 for its last two home games.

-The change would also affect the Saints-Vikings game on Christmas Day.
-Upcoming college bowl games at the Superdome will be under the same restrictions.
+The change is also expected to affect the Saints-Vikings game on Christmas Day.
+Upcoming college bowl games at the Superdome will likely be under the same restrictions.

-The city says it will also likely impose more restrictions on businesses like bars, as coronvirus cases rise.
+The city said it will also likely impose more restrictions on businesses like bars, as coronvirus cases rise.

 More News